tokenstreet-tech/eslint-plugin/docs/rules/no-text-component.md

 which for example preconfigures the font family and other properties.
 Therefore, this component should always be used instead of the text component.

-The ESLint rule `no-restricted-imports:` would make this rule only partially redundant, as it would only prohibit the `Text` component, but not `Animated.Text`.
+The ESLint rule `no-restricted-imports` would make this rule only partially redundant, as it would only prohibit the `Text` component, but not `Animated.Text`.
 This is in the nature of this rule, as only the entire React Native `Animated` module can be imported.